*Please comment the speaking questions you had on your exam at the bottom so that I can collect them for everyone!

 - Do people in your country often talk to strangers?

-- Did you learn to back as a child?
+- Did you learn to bake as a child?

 - Do you bake often?